Great North Road (Great Britain): Route

 When the General Post Office at St Martin's-le-Grand, in the historic Aldersgate ward, was built in 1829, coaches started using an alternative route, now the modern A1 road, beginning at the Post Office and following Aldersgate Street and Goswell Road before joining the old route close to the Angel.
-The Angel Inn itself was an important staging post.
+The Angel Inn was an important staging post.
 From Highgate the original route is bypassed and is now called the A1000 road through Barnet to Hatfield.
 From there it largely followed the course of the current B197 road through Stevenage to Baldock.
 Roughly taking the route of the A1, the next stages were Biggleswade and Alconbury, again replete with traditional coaching inns.